arkeldi/3.Threading-and-Synchronization/README.md

 The reason behind this undesirable runtime is that I was using a single channel to transfer over each data point or chunk in a sequential manner.
 In this project, I will take advantage of multithreading to implement our transfer functionality through multiple channels in a concurrent manner; this will improve on bottlenecks and make operations significantly faster.

+The pdf attached shows an extensive report of the code.

 **Tasks**

 - [ ] Implement the BoundedBuffer class